Fantasy world: Retreat of magic

 Rather than creating their own fantasy world, many authors choose to set their novels in Earth's past.
 In order to explain the absence of miraculous elements, authors may introduce "a retreat of magic" (sometimes called "thinning") that explains why the magic and other fantastic elements no longer appear: For example, in The Lord of the Rings, the destruction of the One Ring defeated Sauron, but also destroyed the power of the Three Rings of the elves, resulting in them sailing to the West at the end of the story.
 A contemporary fantasy necessarily takes place in what purports to be the real world, and not a fantasy world.
 It may, however, include references to such a retreat.
 J. K. Rowling's Fantastic Beasts and Where to Find Them explains that wizards eventually decided to conceal all magical creatures and artifacts from non-magic users.

 Role-playing games

 Dungeons & Dragons, the first major role-playing game, has created several detailed and commercially successful fantasy worlds (called "campaign settings"), with established characters, locations, histories, and sociologies.
 The Forgotten Realms is perhaps the most extensively developed of these worlds.
-These elements of detail can be a large part of what attracts people to RPGs.